25062891/legal-ai-agent/README.md

-Since you are the Integration Lead (Member D), presenting your project in English on GitHub is the right move—it makes it look professional and accessible to a global audience (and most hackathon judges).

-Here is the English version of your README.md.
-You can copy and paste this directly:

 ⚖️ Malaysia Legal AI Agent (Employment Act 1955)
 2026 Hackathon Project - An automated contract audit system powered by RAG (Retrieval-Augmented Generation) specifically tailored for the Malaysian legal landscape.